amamenko/hollywoodle/README.md

 - Requests actor data from the backend and renders details about the initial and final actor for the user to guess the relation.
 - Sets a [dark/light-mode](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) theme based on the user's native preferred specification (although this can also be manually toggled by the user).
-- Uses React's [Context API](https://reactjs.org/docs/context.html) to store and access widely-used state variables such as points and dark-mode configuration throughout the application.
+- Uses React's [Context API](https://reactjs.org/docs/context.html) to store and access widely-used state variables such as total moves and dark-mode configuration throughout the application.
 - [Autosuggests](https://github.com/moroshko/react-autosuggest) movies or actors (details of which are once again fetched from TMDB) based on a user's search input.
 - Determines the correctness of a user's guess selection by means of movie cast ID lookup that searches for a match using TMDB's movie and actor IDs.
 - Displays a popcorn emoji (🍿) [confetti rain effect](https://www.npmjs.com/package/react-rewards) when a user successfuly links the first given actor with the final given actor.

 ## Deployment